weaveworks/service/README.md

 ## Test & Deploy

-For information about how to test these images locally, see (service-conf.git)[http://github.com/weaveworks/service-conf.git]
+For information about how to test these images locally, see [service-conf.git](http://github.com/weaveworks/service-conf.git).

 ## Push Manually

-You should not need to push images manually; the CI system should do this for you.
-If you do, please follow these instructions.
+Normally the CI system will push images, so you won't have to push them manually.
+If you have some reason for pushing images manually, follow these instructions.

 The build gives each image a name based on the state of the git working directory from which it was built, according to the script